-The way we’re able to manage employee expenses has been transformed.
+The way we’re able to manage employee expenses is changing.

-The main challenge we face when looking for the right EMS solution is the fact that each and every business is different.
-Companies have different structures, scales and set-ups which create a specific set of expense management requirements.
+The main challenge you face when searching for the right solution is that each and every business is different.
+Companies have different structures, processes, and setups which will create a specific set of expense management requirements.

-The first step when choosing a system is, therefore, to identify what the exact operational requirements of your organisation are.
-How do you manage your expenses and which features are best suited to meeting your needs?
+So the first step when choosing a system is to identify what the general operational requirements of your company are.
+How do you want to manage your expenses and which features are required to achieve that?

-Here’s a checklist to help focus on those areas of your business which impact most on the way you will want to use an EMS service.
+Here’s a checklist to help you focus on the areas of a business which will impact on the requirements of a digital expense solution:

 - How many claimants and approvers do you have?

-- Do you reimburse in different currencies around the world?
+- Do you need to manage and reimburse different currencies?

-- Do you want to integrate with existing accounting or ERP software?
+- Do you need to integrate expense management with existing accounting software?

-- Do you have offices using petty cash systems?
+- Do you have offices that manage petty cash systems?

 - Do you recharge expense items to clients or projects?

-- Do you want to reclaim UK or overseas VAT?
+- Do you need to reclaim overseas value-added taxes?